okwir-julius/variant_analysis/README.md

 echo "Salmonella_enterica.genome : Salmonella enterica, complete genome" >> annotation/snpEff_copy.config
 ```

-#### Prepare Data Directory and Copy Reference Genome
+#### Prepare data directory and annotation file

-For this approach, SnpEff requires the reference genome in **GenBank
+For this approach, SnpEff requires the annotation file in **GenBank
 (.gbk) format**.
 Create a directory for the organism and place the
-reference file inside this directory.
+annotation file inside this directory.

 ``` bash
 # Create directory structure for custom database